 Moreover, pursuant to the Yarovaya Law, online services are required to provide any such data to Russian investigation authorities and the Federal Security Service of the Russian Federation (FSB), and, upon their request, shall install special systems to be used for investigation purposes as well as to provide the FSB with decryption keys if the stored data is encrypted.
 Non-compliance with the new requirements may result in fines or blocking of the relevant service.

 For example, in April 2018, a Russian court decided to block the Telegram app in Russia after Pavel Durov, its founder, had refused to provide the decryption keys to the FSB upon their request.
-However, the blocking subsequently implemented by the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor) was largely ineffective, and Telegram remained popular in Russia.
-Eventually, in 2020, Roskomnadzor, upon consultation with Russia's general prosecutor's office, lifted the blocking due to Telegram's founder's 'willingness to combat terrorism and extremism', although it is still not clear whether Telegram has shared its decryption keys with the Russian authorities.
+However, the blocking subsequently implemented by the Federal Service for Supervision of Communications, Information Technology and Mass Media (Roskomnadzor) was largely ineffective, and Telegram remained popular in Russia.
+Eventually, in 2020, Roskomnadzor, upon consultation with Russia's general prosecutor's office, lifted the blocking because of Telegram's founder's 'willingness to combat terrorism and extremism', although it is still not clear whether Telegram has shared its decryption keys with the Russian authorities.